damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/01-public-api.md

 ## isLoading$

+> The property is disabled and will be removed in future versions.
+Please use the `PublicEventsService` with the events `EventTypes.Loading`, `EventTypes.LoadingFinished`, `EventTypes.LoadingFinishedWithError` instead

 The `isLoading$` property returns an `Observable<boolean>`.
 Emits false when the observable, returned by either of the `checkAuth()` methods, emits a value, or errors.
 Initial value: true.

 ### Example